isomerpages/govtech-corp/media/events/_posts/2024-10-02-post-Singapore AI CTF (26 Oct 2024).md

 <p>For more information, please contact us at <a href="mailto:ctf@tech.gov.sg" rel="noopener noreferrer nofollow" target="_blank">ctf@tech.gov.sg</a>
 </p>
 <h3>Event Details</h3>
-<p>The Singapore AI Security CTF is open to all, and the competition is divided
+<p>The Singapore AI CTF is open to all, and the competition is divided into
-into two categories:</p>
+two categories:</p>
 <div class="isomer-card-grid">
 <div class="isomer-card">
 <div class="isomer-card-body">